plam40/Feyree-EV-charger/README.md

 - **Voltage tester/multimeter** (to verify power is disconnected - **MANDATORY**)
 - **ESP8266 flashing tools** (USB-to-Serial adapter, jumper wires - assumed you have these)

-> **⚠️ PREREQUISITE**: This guide assumes you have already replaced the stock WBR3 module following the detailed guide on the [Elektroda.com forum](https://www.elektroda.com/rtvforum/topic4085036.html).
+> **⚠️ PREREQUISITE**: This guide assumes you have already replaced the stock WBR3 module with an ESP8266 module following the detailed guide on the [Elektroda.com forum](https://www.elektroda.com/rtvforum/topic4085036.html).
 If you haven't done this yet, **STOP HERE** and complete the module replacement first.
 The Elektroda guide provides essential safety information and step-by-step instructions for opening the charger and accessing the WBR3 module.

 > **🔴 REMINDER**: ALL work on the module must be done with the charger **COMPLETELY DISCONNECTED** from mains power.
 Verify disconnection with a voltage tester.